stacks-network/docs/src/pages/stacks-blockchain/overview.md

 ### Stacks Mining

+Mining is required to make the network trustworthy and secure, by verifying transaction information.
+Mining is the act of participation in the consensus mechanism of the Stacks 2.0 blockchain, called Proof of Transfer (PoX).
+To incentivize miners, who have to run mining software on their machine, they receive freshly minted Stacks (STX) tokens.

-Anyone who owns Bitcoin can be a Stacks Miner.
-Instead of spending energy, Stacks miners spend Bitcoin to mine a block.
-This mechanism is called Proof of Transfer (PoX).
+In comparison with Bitcoin mining, instead of spending energy, Stacks miners spend Bitcoin to mine blocks.

 [@page-reference | inline]
 | /mining